PingouinDuTurfu/Jeu_2048/README.md

 # Jeu_2048

-Traverse is a board game for 1 player based on the game 2048, entirely developed in C.
+This project is a board game for 1 player based on the game 2048, entirely developed in C.

 ## Libraries needed to be added.